wjzhengsh/blockchain/howto/monitor_network.md

   ![Channel members](../images/channel_members.png "Channel members")

 * **Chaincode**
-  The "Chaincode" tab lists all the chaincodes that are instantiated on this channel with chaincode ID, version, and number of peers that are running the chaincode.
+  The "Chaincode" tab lists all the chaincode that are instantiated on this channel with chaincode ID, version, and number of peers that are running the chaincode.

   Expand a chaincode row to get detailed information about the chaincode:
     * You can click **JSON** to view the JSON file of the chaincode.